 "Brush your teeth for a full two minutes."

-…these statements meant little to our preschoolers, so they would blithely ignore them.
+…these statements meant little to our preschoolers, so they would blithely ignore them."Take turns with your sister."

 "For the umpteenth time, please pick up your Legos."